Every year, leading outdoor clothing brands compete to deliver to an increasingly educated and demanding customer base.

-Barbour outdoor clothing brand is q stalwart of the British countryside.
+Barbour outdoor clothing brand is a stalwart in the British countryside.

-Since 1974, Barbour holds 3 Imperial warrants to supply waterproof and protective clothing to the British Royal family.
+Since 1974, Barbour has held three Imperial warrants to supply waterproof and protective clothing to the British Royal family.

-The waxed cotton green Barbour jacket is recognized as the brand’s flagship item; beautiful, iconic, award-winning.
+The waxed cotton green Barbour jacket is recognized as the brand’s flagship item; beautiful, iconic, and award-winning.